-

 However, when college started, I moved to a different city and phone became the only way to stay connected with my childhood friend.
 During his college days, he met a girl named Tia – his good looking and charming classmate.
 Their relationship started with a close friendship and progressed to love.
 And within the second year of their course, the two of them were in a committed relationship.
 Whenever I visited my hometown, I would make it a point to meet the two of them.
 Somehow, I always felt that Anant’s smile was what kept them glued together.

 Time passed, and we had reached what you could call the marriageable age.
 Anant and Tia now had 6 years of togetherness to fall back on.
 In a generation which has the power to end relations by simply sending a message; where people change with the blink of an eye, here I was witnessing two amateurs who were still dedicatedly in love.
 They knew each other inside out.
-Whether it was the happy side of the miserable one, their understanding of each other was what made their bond so extraordinary.
+Whether it was the happy side or the miserable one, their understanding of each other was what made their bond so extraordinary.

 They spoke to their parents about getting married – argued and fought but stayed adamant in not letting go of each other.
 Somehow they knew that love is something which can be and should be fought for.
 Before I knew it, I was preparing the invitation cards for the guests.
-A day I wanted to witness since so long had finally arrived.
+A day I wanted to witness for so long had finally arrived.

 The middle